Classical Languages & Literature

 Online Classical Languages & Literature Programs

-In the 2018-2019 academic year, 285 schools offered some type of classical languages and literature program.
+In 2020-2021, 275 schools offered a classical languages program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level | Colleges Offering Programs | Colleges Offering Online Classes |